Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Accepting payments online

-Apart from receiving wires to the bank accounts, Airwallex is also a payment gateway which is starting to emerge as an alternative to the likes of Stripe and PayPal.
-The ability to accept multiple currencies without being forced to convert is one benefit, the other is the wide range of cards and local payment methods.
+Airwallex not only receives wire transfers in bank accounts, but also serves as a payment gateway to compete with Stripe and PayPal.
+Accepting multiple currencies without being forced to convert is one benefit, the other is the acceptance of a wide range of cards and local payment methods.

-- Plugins for WooCommerce, Shopify, Shopline and Magento
+- Plugins for WooCommerce, Shopify, Shopline and Adobe Commerce (Magento)

-- Customisable payment links with optional QR code for social media, SMS and email
+- Custom payment links with optional QR code for social media, SMS and email

 - Invoice integration with Xero and Netsuite

-The fees are fairly competitive, but not necessarily the very best you can get.
-Like us, you would opt for Airwallex payments because of the time and money saved on the total package.
-The payment method fees switched from Interchange ++ pricing when we started out to a range of blended rates now.
-The fee for Visa and Mastercard consumer cards will typically be 1.30% + 0.25 EUR / 0.20 GBP.
-For business and premium cards you would be in excess of 3%, but as long as you accept mostly consumer cards you will come out better than Stripe.
+The fees are fairly competitive, but not necessarily the best.
+Like us, you would opt for Airwallex payments because of the time and money saved.
+Its fees switched from interchange++ pricing when we started out to a range of blended rates now.

 Reports and integrations

-The Airwallex account contains the usual balance overview and transactions reports you can expect from any business account.
+The Airwallex account contains the usual balance overview and transactions reports expected in any business account.

 On top of that, Airwallex automatically integrates with Xero.
 It actually updates hourly, as opposed to most banks that only sync transactions with your accounting software once a day.
 You can even have separate bank feeds in Xero for each currency in Airwallex, making it easier to track payments and balances.

-We have tested the Xero-Airwallex integration for one month with USD, Euro and GBP, and the multi-currency account sync has worked perfectly.
+We’ve tested the Xero-Airwallex integration for one month with USD, euro and GBP, and the multi-currency account sync has worked perfectly.
 Most Airwallex accounts require a premium Xero subscription, though, except for the GBP Wallet that works with a standard Xero subscription.

 What about ecommerce integrations?
 Airwallex has its own online payment gateway that experienced developers can install in compatible website builders.
-This way, you can run a global online store that sells in multiple currencies into the Airwallex account, avoiding exchange fees in the process.
+This way, you can sell in multiple currencies and avoid exchange fees when funds go into the Airwallex account.

 Limitations: not all accounts accept SWIFT

-Another issue to keep in mind is how much the transfer methods vary by bank and country.
+Another issue to bear in mind is how much the transfer methods vary by bank and country.

-Your USD account in New York is wonderful; it can handle domestic ACH and Fedwire transfers as well as international SWIFT.
-However, while the account in the United Kingdom happily accepts domestic Faster Payments Transfers, CHAPS and BACS, it does not take SWIFT.
+Your USD account in New York is wonderful.
+It can handle domestic ACH and Fedwire transfers as well as international SWIFT.
+But while the account in the UK happily accepts domestic Faster Payments Transfers, CHAPS and Bacs, it does not accept SWIFT.

 Airwallex Global Accounts use different transfer methods, which can be confusing.